 Why?
 Democratic Education is committed to promoting the practice of democratic education in settings, schools and other learning communities across the UK.
 We offer a range of high quality training and development opportunities for those in the Early Years and primary education sectors with an interest in involving the children in their own development and fostering in them a long term love for learning.

-Our training is fully informed by our own successful practice in our democratic early years setting Alexandra Park Children ‘s Learning Community and our primary school Alex Park Democratic School.
+Our training is fully informed by our own successful practice in our democratic early years setting Alexandra Park Children ‘s Learning Community.
 Our practice is inspired in the Reggio Emilia approach to facilitate the full participation of children under 5 years in their learning and the life of our setting.

-The visitor days is an opportunity for practitioners to visit our early years setting and our alternative primary school and have the opportunity to:
+The visitor days is an opportunity for practitioners to visit our early years setting and have the opportunity to:

 Time: 9.30 to 13.30